maros/Zway-BlindControl/README.md

 # Zway-BlindControl

 Manages blinds and shades for optimal shading when hot, and insulation when cold.
-A virtual device will be created for each selected operations mode, that can fully disable blind control actions.
+A virtual device will be created for each selected operation mode, that can disable blind control actions.

 It is possible to create multiple rules that manage several devices (eg. in different rooms).
 Rules can be created based on